 Beyond the coordinated response to the crisis, which inspired its creation, the G20 is a unique consultation forum, bringing together developed countries and emerging countries, and allowing a dialogue that goes beyond “bloc-wide” positions.

-B. The Mexican presidency of the G20
+B. Results o the Russian presidency of the G20

 19 June 2012 - Los Cabos Growth and Jobs Action Plan